 Yet, the only options they saw to accelerate the product roadmap were to either hire more expensive on-shore engineers or open an off-shore development center.

-Then, they found the OutSystems modern application development platform.
+Then, they found the OutSystems high-performance low-code platform.

 This is a story that I’ve been seeing again and again.
 Because my primary responsibility at OutSystems is to design strategies and programs that enable our partner ecosystem to grow their business using our platform, I spend much of my time on the phone with C-level Product, Technology, Business–Line executives listening to their challenges about how to bring winning products to market faster and more efficiently.

 And over the last year, I’ve noticed a trend that appears to be accelerating: business application ISV and SaaS providers are turning to our platform as a way to accelerate their time-to-market and embed OutSystems as a bona fide component of their application development stack.